ros2-gbp/eigenpy-release/README.md

 **EigenPy** is an open-source framework that allows the binding of the famous [Eigen](http://eigen.tuxfamily.org) C++ library in Python via Boost.Python.

 **EigenPy** provides:

 - full memory sharing between Numpy and Eigen, avoiding memory allocation
 - full support Eigen::Ref avoiding memory allocation
 - full support of the Eigen::Tensor module
 - exposition of the Geometry module of Eigen for easy code prototyping
 - standard matrix decomposion routines of Eigen such as the Cholesky decomposition (SVD and QR decompositions [can be added](#contributing))
 - full support of SWIG objects
 - full support of runtime declaration of Numpy scalar types
- - extended API to expose std::vector types
+- extended API to expose several STL types and some of their Boost equivalents: `optional` types, `std::pair`, maps, variants...
 - full support of vectorization between C++ and Python (all the hold objects are properly aligned in memory)

-## Setup
+## Installation

 The installation of **EigenPy** on your computer is made easy for Linux/BSD, Mac OS X, and Windows environments.

-### The Conda approach
+### Conda

 You simply need this simple line:
 ```bash